Writing Skills: Communicating With Words

 - If any action needs to be taken by the recipient, state that in your closing paragraph.

 Write for your audience.
 Use simple language.
 You don't want the reader to need a dictionary to decipher what you are trying to say.
 You should not try to impress your reader with your huge vocabulary.
 Chances are you will frustrate your reader instead.
-Most people are juggling several tasks at the same time, and are interested in receiving only necessary information.
+Most people are juggling several tasks at the same time, and are interested in receiving only the necessary information.
 You are responsible for making this happen.
 Instead of saying, "His gregarious nature credentials him as a superlative candidate for the job," say "His friendliness makes him a top candidate for the job."

 Stay away from jargon your reader may not understand.
 If your work is very technical, but the person you are writing to is not well versed in that field, stick to words that person will understand.
 For example, if you are a Web site designer, this sentence in a memo to your client, a psychologist, will make no sense: "What would you like me to use as the BGCOLOR for your site: #ADD8E6 or #FFFFFF?"
 Anyone proficient in Web page design knows that this question can be translated to "What would you like the background color of your site to be: Light Blue or White?"
 However, don't expect your client to be more familiar with this technical jargon than you would be with her discussion of a psychological term such as trichotillomania.

 A cliche a day keeps the reader away — or at least it does not make him or her remember what you are saying.
 You want your writing to be memorable.
 Because we hear cliches often, we become desensitized to them.
 The words, then, are not uniquely associated with your writing.
 Rather than saying "Don't put off until tomorrow what you can do today" in a memo to a subordinate you are trying to motivate.
 Simply say, "Stop procrastinating.
 Get the job done now."
 Good descriptions make for more vivid prose.

 When possible, use the active voice.
 The active voice makes your sentence stronger and usually shorter.
 Let's try these examples.
 Passive voice: "Sales increased due to the networking I did."
 Active voice: "My networking increased sales."